|Price||Junkfood Custom Arcades|

 Since this is a highly customizable controller that you can order however you like, there is not one look to critique.
 However, in general, the texture adds nuance to the look in addition to the feel.
 Furthermore, the texture is resistant to scratches and fingerprints.

 Given the diverse customization options, you can end up with a good looking controller despite the awkward silhouette, and the lack of a brand name and other text on the controller is a breath of fresh air, catering to the minimalist crowd.
-Should you want to print your own artwork, go for the acrylic top.
-Otherwise, the Walnut edition looks nice, but nothing special.
+Should you want to print your own artwork, see if you can go for an acrylic top, and check out our custom artwork service.
+Otherwise, the walnut edition looks decent.

 The Snack Box is a glorious entry into the world of hitboxes.